AnaIyst/azul/README.md

 If you are experiencing a problem with Azul, please raise an issue in this repository (other repositories have issue reporting disabled given how many there are).
-Support for Azul is not guaranteed, and is provided on a "best-effort" basis.
+Support for Azul does not have a guaranteed response time, and is provided on a "best-effort" basis.

 Experiencing a cyber security incident?
 Visit <https://cyber.gov.au> or call 1300 292 371 (1300 CYBER 1)
 to report cybersecurity incidents and access alerts and advisories.
 The Azul team cannot provide cyber incident advice.